nicolalgallacher/Lab-Deployment-in-Azure/README.md

-# Lab Deployment in Azure
+# Lab Deployment in Azure - Azure Migrate

 Within this repo you will find an ARM template that deploys a virtual machine within Azure and then helps you build out a small lab environment within that virtual machine that can be used to replicate an on-prem solution you can use to set up Azure Backup, Azure Site Recovery, Azure Migrate, etc.